 I've also created a free workbook for you to download to help you identify what your capsule collection should include ?

 Choose 2 different styles, and choose styles that work for you.
 They can be anything from a skinny jean to a straight leg.
 And you don't have to go for the classic blue denim, they can be any color you like.

-Here are some of my favorite jeans for a capsule collection in 2022:
+Here are some of my favorite jeans for a capsule wardrobe in 2023:

 1-2 pairs of pants or trousers

 They should fit you fantastically, they should suit your shape, and ideally they should look good with both heels and sneakers for maximum versatility.